pzaino/microETL/docs/jobs_configuration_via_YAML.md

   password: postgres
 ```

-> ℹ **Please note**: At this time is not possible to use jinja templating in if the YAML fragments that gets included in our main job YAML file.
+> ℹ **Please note**: At this time is not possible to use jinja templating in YAML fragments that gets included in our main job YAML file.

 #### Recursive

+Inclusion can be set to be recursive.
+In this case, all files matching the pattern will be included.

 > ℹ **Note**:
 >